 Step 4: as milk jugs have a non-stick inner coating, and this feature makes the cleaning procedure effortless.
-If there is any creamy milk deposited at the bottom of the jug, wash it off using gentle sponge or cloth.
+If there is any creamy milk deposited at the bottom of the jug, wash it off using a gentle sponge or cloth.
 It’s best to use non-abrasive detergent in that particular area.
 If there is any limestone deposit, use citric acid or lemon juice to remove it or a limescale remover spray.
 If the stain stays even after doing so, scrub it with gentle hands.
 Please do not use a knife or fork to remove the stains as it will leave a scratch on the surface.

-Step 5: Now come the external parts, to clean the exterior use moist cloths to protect it from discoloration and scratch.
+Step 5: Now come the external parts, to clean the exterior use moist cloths to protect it from discoloration and scratches.
 Never use chemicals or soap as it might lead to rusting of the external surface.

 Step 6: wipe all the parts using a dry cloth and make sure that they are not wet before storing.

 Step 7: If your electric frother is dishwasher safe, all the hassle will be gone.
-All you need to do is dismantle the jug, lid, and the frothing disk and put them into the machine and press it on.
+All you need to do is dismantle the jug, lid, and frothing disk and put them into the machine and press it on.

 Cleaning a stovetop/ manual milk frother

 Stovetop/manual milk frother is just like the other cutlery and pans.
-They are usual the most hassle-free products to work with and can be cleaned with little effort.
+They are usually the most hassle-free products to work with and can be cleaned with little effort.
 This is because they have no electrical components.
 Typically dishwasher is enough to clean the manual frothers unless they contain plastic parts.
 Follow the steps to wash this type of frothers.

-Step 1: use rubber gloves to handwash the frothers.
+Step 1: use rubber gloves to hand wash the frothers.
 First, remove the plunger and mesh from the jug and it with a warm soapy solution and then soak it under the faucet.
 This will not only ensure that all the soap bubbles are gone but will also clean the residue of the milk.
 Right after this procedure, the mesh needs to be dried thoroughly with a dry cotton cloth.
 If not done so, it might rust as it is made of metal.

 Step 2: if there are any limestone deposits, use citric acid or a lemon and vinegar solution.
-Keep it into the solution for about an hour.
+Keep it in the solution for about an hour.
 Once the residue is washed away, clean it with running water.

-Step 4: once all the procedure is done, replace the plunger and wipe all the parts and dry it thoroughly before storage.
+Step 4: once the procedure is done, replace the plunger and wipe all the parts and dry it thoroughly before storage.